Kuriankkr/Covid19_Data_Analysis/README.md

-# Covid 19 Dashboards and Visualization
+# Covid 19 Dashboards and Visualizations

 ## Covid-19 Visualization using Tableau